encode/django-rest-framework/docs/topics/api-clients.md

 The decoding process is used by a client to take a bytestring of an API schema definition, and returning the Core API `Document` that represents that interface.

-A codec should be associated with a particular media type, such as **TODO**.
+A codec should be associated with a particular media type, such as `'application/coreapi+json'`.

 This media type is used by the server in the response `Content-Type` header, in order to indicate what kind of data is being returned in the response.